-The Group manages its capital to ensure that the Group will be able to continue as a going concern while maximising the return to shareholders through the optimisation of the equity balance.
+The Group manages its capital to ensure that the Group will be able to continue as a going concern while maximising the return to the members of the Company through the optimisation of the debt and equity balance.
 The Group's overall strategy remains unchanged from prior year.

-The capital structure of the Group consists of debt which includes amounts due to related companies, bank borrowings and equity of the Company, comprising issued share capital and retained profits.
+The capital structure of the Group consists of debts, which include amounts due to related companies, bank borrowings and equity attributable to the members of the Company, comprising issued share capital, translation reserve and retained profits.

 The directors of the Company review the capital structure on a regular basis.
-As part of this review, the directors of the Company consider the cost of capital and the risks associated with each class of capital.
-Based on recommendations of the directors, the Group will balance its overall capital structure through new share issues as well as the issue of new debt or the redemption of existing debt.
+As part of this review, the Directors consider the cost of capital and the risks associated with each class of capital.
+Based on recommendations of the Directors, the Group will balance its overall capital structure through new share issues as well as the issue of new debt or the redemption of existing debt.

-17. FINANCIAL INSTRUMENTS
+17. Financial instruments

-a.
-Category of financial instruments
+(a) Categories of financial instruments

-Catogory or imarional motivations 2021 HK\$ 2020 HK\$ Financial assets Financial assets at amortised cost 169,147,163 129,397,605 Financial liabilities At amortised cost 2,589,952,812 2,383,389,543 b.
-Financial risk management objectives and policies
+2023 HK\$ 2022 HK\$ Financial assets Financial assets at amortised cost 57,999,212 74,428,461 Financial liabilities Amortised cost 2,382,380,283 2,412,406,007

+(b) Financial risk management objectives and policies

-The Group's major financial instruments include bank balances, other receivables, trade and other payables, bank borrowings and amounts due to related companies.
-Details of the financial instruments are disclosed in respective notes.
-The risks associated with the financial instruments and the policy on how to mitigate the risks are set out below.
-The management manages and monitors the exposure to ensure appropriate measures are implemented on a timely and effective manner.
+The Group's major financial instruments include other receivables, bank balances, trade and other payables, amounts due to related companies and bank borrowings.
+Details of these financial instruments are disclosed in the respective notes.
+The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
+The management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.